dimanikulin/dimanikulin/PublishWhere1_en.md

 <img src="./Images/wheretopublish11.png" alt="TBD" />

-[hackernoon](https://hackernoon.com/) publishes technology stories and builds publishing software.
+[hackernoon](https://hackernoon.com/) is a website that covers technology and software development topics.
+It offers a platform for writers to publish their articles and connect with a community of readers.

 It has a content editor similar to WordPad.

 For each story, it provides the following options: